cup season is live · 16 real drills · timed for the tournament take the kick →

 The active couch potato paradox

 People who exercise regularly but spend most of the day sitting still get the afternoon crash, the stiff back, the 3pm fog.
 Research keeps showing that the workout and the long sit are two separate things - one doesn't solve the other.
 Dracu-Moo read the studies.
-His entire plan is built around one insight: get you to stay still.
+The entire plan is built around one insight: get you to stay still.

 Biswas et al., Annals of Internal Medicine (2015) · Katzmarzyk et al., Medicine & Science in Sports & Exercise (2009)